eldoyle/PythonIntro/_episodes/08-ReadingandWritingTextFiles.md

 We will open and read the file in three steps.
 1. We will create a variable to hold the name of the file that we want to open.
 2. We will call a open to open the file.
 3. We will call a function to actually read the data in the file and store it in a variable so that we can process it.

+And then, there's one more step to do!

 4. When we are done, we should remember to close the file!

 You can think of these three steps as being similar to checking out a book from the library.
 First, you have to go to the